Breastfeeding: Nutritional content

 When a mother has her full milk supply and is feeding her infant, the first milk to be expressed is called the foremilk.
 Foremilk is typically thinner and less rich in calories.
 The hindmilk that follows is rich in calories and fat.

 If the mother is not deficient in vitamins, breast milk normally supplies the baby's needs, except for Vitamin D. The CDC, National Health Service (UK), Canadian Paediatric Society, the American Academy of Pediatrics, and the American Academy of Family Physicians all agree that breast milk alone does not provide infants with an adequate amount of Vitamin D, thus they advise parents to supplement their infants with 400 IU Vitamin D daily.
 Providing this quantity of Vitamin D to breastfeeding infants has been shown to reduce rates of Vitamin D insufficiency (defined as 25-OH vitamin D < 50 nmol/L).
 However, there was insufficient evidence in the most recent Cochrane Review to determine if this quantity reduced rates of Vitamin D deficiency (defined as 25-OH vitamin D < 30 nmol/L) or rickets.
 Term infants typically do not need iron supplementation.
-Delaying clamping of the cord at birth for at least one minute improves the infants' iron status for the first year.
+Delaying cord clamping at birth for at least one minute improves the infants' iron status for the first year.
 When complementary (solid) foods are introduced at about 6 months of age, parents should make sure to choose iron-rich foods to help maintain their children's iron stores.

 Bioactive content

-In addition to the nutritional benefits of breastmilk, breastmilk also provides enzymes, antibodies, and other substances that support the infant's growth and development.
+In addition to nutritional benefits, breastmilk also provides enzymes, antibodies, and other substances that support the infant's growth and development.
 The bioactive makeup of breastmilk also changes based on the needs of the infant; for example, when an infant is recovering from an upper respiratory infection, local signaling allows for increased passage of immune cells and proteins to aid the infant's immune system.

-Produced during pregnancy and the first days after childbirth, colostrum is easy to digest and has laxative properties that help the infant to pass early stools.
+Produced during pregnancy and the first after childbirth, colostrum is easy to digest and has laxative properties that help the infant to pass early stools.
 This aids in the excretion of excess bilirubin, which helps to prevent jaundice.
 Colostrum also helps to seal the infants gastrointestinal tract from foreign substances and germs, which may sensitize the baby to foods that the mother has eaten and decrease the risk of diarrheal illness.
 Although the baby has received some antibodies (IgG) through the placenta, colostrum contains a substance which is new to the newborn, secretory immunoglobulin A (IgA).
 IgA works to attack germs in the mucous membranes of the throat, lungs, and intestines, which are most likely to come under attack from germs.
 Additionally, colostrum and mature breast milk contain many antioxidant and anti-inflammatory enzymes and proteins that decrease the risk of gastrointestinal allergies to food, respiratory allergies to air particles like pollen, and other atopic diseases, such as asthma and eczema.